model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 items, in which case generating sibling functions is not allowed.
 On the other hand this makes it harder to implement contracts on traits *definitions*, because there is no body available which we could nest the function into.
-Utimately we may require both so that we vcan support both.
+Ultimately we may require both so that we can support both.

 What is required to make this work is an additional pass over the condition that